mozilla/source/README.md

 ### Configuration

+The app has a base settings file that can be found at source/settings/base.py, you can override any of the values there inside a local.py file.

+`cp source/settings/local.py-dist source/settings/local.py`

+Please ensure that you create your own SECRET_KEY and HMAC_KEY

 The existing database config points to sqlite for quick testing.
 If you'd rather switch to MySQL, you'll need to create a new database, adjust the DATABASES dict in source/settings/local.py accordingly, and then

 `python manage.py syncdb`